-CyberPowerPC intros VR-ready PC for $499, or $1100 with Oculus Rift
+CyberPowerPC intros VR-ready PC for $499, or $1,100 with Oculus Rift

 Celebrate the iPhone’s 10th birthday by watching the gleeful original announcement

 CyberPowerPC has introduced a new entry-level virtual reality-ready pre-built PC with AMD’s Radeon RX 470 on board for $499 at Best Buy and Amazon.
-That’s a new low for on off-the-shelf VR-capable configuration, and it’s also available as a bundle with Oculus Rift for $1099.98 – or exactly what you’d pay if you purchased the two separately.
+That’s a new low for an off-the-shelf VR-capable configuration, and it’s also available as a bundle with Oculus Rift for $1,099.98 — or exactly what you’d pay if you purchased the two separately.

-I’ve been a using a CyberPowerPC with slightly higher specs to run both Oculus Rift and HTC Vive, and it’s had no problem with any titles I’ve thrown at it thus far, so it’s likely this will need the VR gaming needs of most users new to the medium.
+I’ve been a using a CyberPowerPC with slightly higher specs to run both Oculus Rift and HTC Vive, and it’s had no problem with any titles I’ve thrown at it thus far, so it’s likely this will feed the VR gaming needs of most users new to the medium.
 You’re still able to get into VR more affordably with PS4, which will cost $349 for the console, plus $399 for the headset, but Oculus and a PC will provide a better quality experience in terms of graphics quality for demanding users.

 If you’re looking for a VR setup, the new bundle is now on sale at Best Buy.
 IMO you still need the Touch controllers from Oculus to make this a really great setup, but that’s going to cost you an additional $199.
-Still, we’re slowly getting to point where you might be able to term a VR setup “affordable,” at least in the narrow sense of an upper-middle class customer.
+Still, we’re slowly getting to the point where you might be able to term a VR setup “affordable” — at least in the narrow sense of an upper-middle class customer.
 Baby steps.

 0